Andrej Nikolaidis

-Andrej Nikolaidis (Андреј Николаидис; born May 7, 1974) is a Montenegrin-Bosnian novelist, columnist, and political adviser.
+Andrej Nikolaidis (Андреј Николаидис; Ανδρέας Νικολαΐδης; born May 7, 1974) is a Montenegrin-Bosnian novelist, columnist, and political adviser.
 His novel Sin (The Son) won the European Union Prize for Literature in 2011.
 The English translation was published in 2013 by Istros Books in the United Kingdom.

 From October 2009 to February 2014 he was adviser to Ranko Krivokapić, speaker of the Montenegrin Parliament.
 He is courrently columnist of Montenegrin internet portal CDM.

 Biography

-Nikolaidis was born and raised in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia into a Montenegrin family.
+Nikolaidis was born and raised in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia into a mixed Montenegrin/Greek family.
 In 1992, following the breakout of the Bosnian War, Nikolaidis's family moved to the Montenegrin town of Ulcinj, his father's hometown, where he owns a summer house.
 An ardent supporter of Montenegrin independence, anti-war activist and promoter of human rights, especially minority rights, Nikolaidis initially became known for his political views and public feuds, appearing on local television and in newspapers with his razor-sharp political commentaries.
 His writings for Monitor and Slobodna Bosna aroused controversy and he "received threats, including death threats, after publishing several articles about “facing the past.”
 During a talk show on Radio Antena M, one of the listeners, while on air, said that he would kill Nikolaidis."

 Nikolaidis has published four novels in Montenegro and Croatia: Mimesis (Durieux, OKF, 2003), Son (Durieux, 2006), The Coming (Algoritam, 2009) and Till Kingdom Come (Algoritam, 2012) as well as collections of short stories The Cathedral in Seattle, Why Mira Furlan?, A Short History of Madness and a cultural theory book "Homo Sucker: The Poetics of Apocalypse".

 In 2012, two of his novels ('The Coming' and 'The Son') were published in English by the UK publisher Istros Books.
 In 2014, a German edition of "The Coming", "Die Ankunft", was published by Voland & Quist.

 His first critically acclaimed novel "Mimesis" was very well received in Croatia, Bosnia and among liberal Montenegrin intellectuals, where local independent media compares his expression and attitude to the one of Thomas Bernhard.
 He wrote columns for pro-independence Montenegrin publications such as Vijesti daily newspaper, Monitor weekly newsmagazine (from 2002 until 2009), and Crnogorski književni list weekly newspaper, as well as Bosnian weekly newsmagazine Slobodna Bosna.
 He now resides in Ulcinj, Montenegro.

 On October 15, 2009, it was announced that Nikolaidis accepted a job as the adviser to politician Ranko Krivokapić, who was the speaker of the house in Montenegrin Parliament since 2003 and the honorary president of SDP CG party, a minor liberal party without parliamentary representatives.
 The announcement came couple of weeks after Krivokapić publicly supported Nikolaidis while criticizing the Montenegrin Supreme Court's final ruling in Kusturica vs. Nikolaidis case.
 Nikolaidis resigned in February 2014.